How to Clean Stainless Steel Pans & Cookware

-How to Clean Stainless Steel Pans with Stuck-On Food
+- How to Clean Burnt Stainless Steel Pans

-Remove Stuck-On Food with Vinegar and Baking Soda
+Remove Burnt Food with Vinegar and Baking Soda

 For this method, you’ll need two common cleaning ingredients: vinegar and baking soda.
 Vinegar is an effective cleaning solution for stuck-on foods thanks to its acetic acid content, which helps break down tough food particles.

-- Fill the bottom of your pot or pan with water, enough to cover the stuck-on food.
+- Add water: Fill the bottom of your pot or pan with water, enough to cover the stuck-on food.

-- Add 1 cup of vinegar and bring water to a boil.
+- Boil: Once the pot or pan has been filled with water, add 1 cup of vinegar and bring water to a boil.

-- Once boiling, remove from the heat and add in 2 Tbsp. of baking soda.
+- Remove from heat: Once boiling, remove from the heat and add in 2 Tbsp. of baking soda.

-- Briefly mix together and empty the pan.
+- Mix: Briefly mix together and empty the pan.

-- Use a non-abrasive sponge or scrubber to rid the pan of any remaining food particles.
+- Scrub: Use a non-abrasive sponge or scrubber to rid the pan of any remaining food particles.

-- Squeeze lime juice into your pan and add salt.
+- Add salt and lime: Squeeze lime juice into your pan and add salt.

-- Allow the mixture to rest in the pan for several minutes.
+- Let the mixture rest: Allow the mixture to rest in the pan for several minutes.

-- Immediately begin scrubbing with a non-abrasive scrubber.
+- Scrub: Immediately begin scrubbing with a non-abrasive scrubber.

-- Once excess food is removed, rinse and dry as normal.
+- Rinse: Once excess food is removed, rinse and dry as normal.

 Overheating your cookware can easily lead to unpleasant burn marks on the bottom and inside of your pan.
-The following are a few easy methods you can use to clean burnt stainless steel pans.
+The following are a few easy methods you can use when wondering how to clean a burnt stainless steel pot.

 Removing Burn Marks with Baking Soda